notchamath/marvel-character-database/README.md

 ## Like Button

 Only can be used if you are signed-in.
 Clicking the **Like** button on top-left of any character card will **Like** the character.
-If the character is already **Liked** the button will show as such, and clicking the button now will remove the Like.
+If the character is already **Liked**, the button will show as such, and clicking the button now will remove the Like.
 <img src="./src/assets/screenshots/like-dislike.png">

 <br>